digideskio/support-tools/timeseries/metrics.md

   <dt>
     ss tcmalloc: generic current_allocated_bytes (MB)<br/>
+    ss tcmalloc: tcmalloc allocated minus wt cache (MB)<br/>
   </dt>
   <dd>
     This is the amount of memory in the heap that is allocated and in use by the application.
 If this number is a lot larger than WT cache then there may be a mongod memory usage issue.
+The "allocated minus cache" metric is allocated bytes not accounted for by the WT cache; this should not be large, and if it is it may indicate a problem to be investigated.
   </dd>

   <dt>